This post may contain affiliate links. Please see my disclosure policy for details.

 How did Scarborough castle get destroyed?

-The Parliamentarians continuously bombarded the castle with canons, guns and sent men to fight in bloody battles.
+The Parliamentarians continuously bombarded the castle with cannons, guns and sent men to fight in bloody battles.

-They used the largest canon in the country at the time, ironically called the “Canon Royal”, to shoot hundreds of 29 kg canon balls into the castle’s defences.
+They used the largest canon in the country at the time, ironically called the “Canon Royal”, to shoot hundreds of 29 kg cannon balls into the castle’s defences.

 Is Scarborough Castle haunted?

-A castle and area with this much history is bound to have a few spectres flying around but the most famous of these is the Ghost of Piers Gaveston at Scarborough Castle.
+A castle and area with this much history are bound to have a few spectres flying around but the most famous of these is the Ghost of Piers Gaveston at Scarborough Castle.